Sweet tender and perfectly cooked! You need to know how to cook frozen crab legs for the perfect dinner!

 - Place the crab legs in the steamer basket over the top of the boiling pan of water and Old Bay.
 Place the lid on the top of the steamer and set your timer for 8 minutes.
 Allow to steam.

-- After 8 minutes, remove the crab legs to a warmed platter and serve immediately with the butter dip and lemon slices.
+- After 8 minutes, remove the crab legs to a warmed platter and sprinkle with the remaining old Bay. serve immediately with the butter dip and lemon slices.
 Squeeze the lemon juice over the crab as ready to eat.

 For the Butter Dip